Depression sucks. There’s no sugar coating it.

 You, yes you, have more resources and power at your disposal than some the greatest kings of history.

-You have access to more information, better health care, longer life expectancies, and more options that the greatest rulers and tyrants that the world has ever known.
+You have access to more information, better health care, longer life expectancy, and more options that the greatest rulers and tyrants that the world has ever known.